nycmeshnet/docs/content/installs/nsm5.md

 title: "NanoStationM5 Outdoor"
 ---

+We have moved on from NanoStations NSM5's.
+We're mostly using Ubiquiti LiteBeams and MikroTik OmniTik or SXTsq devices on rooftops now.
+We still support existing NanoStation installs, so this article is for those people.

 **Hardware**

 The simplest install is to use an existing vertical pipe and the two plastic ties that are included with the router.
 Also a thick PVC pipe can be attached to a railing using clamps.